tensorpack/tensorpack/docs/tutorial/performance-tuning.md

 # Performance Tuning

-Here's a list of things you can do when your training is slow:
+Here's a list of things you can do when your training is slow.
+And if you're going to open an issue about slow training, PLEASE do them and include your findings.

 ## Figure out the bottleneck